siberianfox/g2wiki/Power-Management.md

 The power management commands let you set up the right set of actions for your machine and use.

-## Global Power Management Commands
+## Global Power Management Settings
-These commands affect all motors.
+These settings affect all motors.

 	Setting | Description | Notes
 	--------|-------------|-----------------------------